Best AI Agent Skills for Monitoring & Observability in 2026

 What Are Monitoring & Observability Tools?

 Monitoring & Observability tools are AI-powered software designed to help developers and teams tackle monitoring & observability-related tasks more efficiently.
 These tools are typically published as open-source projects on GitHub and can be integrated into existing workflows via MCP (Model Context Protocol), Claude Skills, or standalone agent frameworks.
-On Agent Skills Hub, we index 10 quality-scored monitoring & observability tools across languages including TypeScript, JavaScript, Python.
+On Agent Skills Hub, we index 10 quality-scored monitoring & observability tools across languages including JavaScript, TypeScript, Python.

 Why Use Monitoring & Observability Tools?